SAP-docs/btp-business-application-studio/docs/Create_a_Project_fa59c5a.md

 You can create projects based on your development scenario and your installed extensions using predefined templates.
 -   **[Creating a Project from the Terminal](Creating_a_Project_from_the_Terminal_c29e1a3.md "You can create projects based on your development scenario and your installed extensions using the terminal.")**
-You can create projects based on your development scenario and your installed extensions using the terminal.
+You can create projects based on your development scenario with your extensions installed using the terminal.
 -   **[Cloning Repositories](Cloning_Repositories_7a68bfa.md "Add an existing project to your local workpace by cloning its repository from
 		Git.")**
 Add an existing project to your local workpace by cloning its repository from Git.